Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Linear Diophantine Equations

 \subsection{Factorization in Euclidean Domains}

-Formulating a linear Diophantine problem with a unique solution requires ancillary conditions specifying the solution of interest.
-As noted in~\cite{Bris:10:GLS-I}, the goal of lifting is usually to find factorizations that are ``size-reducing'' in some sense.
-While the polyphase matrix order was shown to be a useful measure of filter bank ``size'' in~\cite{Bris:10:GLS-I,Bris:10b:GLS-II} for linear phase liftings, that approach does not work with more general lifting factorizations.
+Per~\cite{Bris:10:GLS-I}, the goal of lifting is usually to find factorizations that are ``size-reducing'' in some sense.
+While the matrix polynomial order was shown to be a useful measure of ``size'' in~\cite{Bris:10:GLS-I,Bris:10b:GLS-II} for linear phase liftings, that approach does not work with more general lifting factorizations.
 Instead, the present paper exploits the strong factorization theory for scalar polynomials.
-Their natural ``size'' function leads us to Euclidean domains~\cite[Definition~III.3.8]{Hungerford74}, which are automatically principal ideal domains~\cite[Theorem~III.3.9]{Hungerford74}. \begin{definition} A \emph{Euclidean domain}, $\mathcal{R}$, is an integral domain equipped with a \emph{Euclidean size function}, $\sigma:\mathcal{R}\backslash\{0\}\rightarrow\mathbb{N}\eqdef\{0,1,2,\ldots\}$ (the natural numbers), that satisfies the following two axioms for all $a,b\in\mathcal{R}$. \begin{enumerate}[label={\roman*)},ref={\roman*}] \item (Monotonicity) If $a,b\neq 0$ then $\sigma(a)\leq\sigma(ab)$. \item (Division algorithm) If $b\neq 0$ then there exist $q,r\in\mathcal{R}$ such that $a=qb+r$, where either $r= 0$ or $\sigma(r)<\sigma(b)$. \end{enumerate} Axiom~(\ref{EucDom_1}) makes associates the same size and gives units minimal size over $\mathcal{R}\backslash\{0\}$. \end{definition}
+Their natural ``size'' function leads us to Euclidean domains~\cite[Definition~III.3.8]{Hungerford74}, which are automatically principal ideal domains~\cite[Theorem~III.3.9]{Hungerford74}. \begin{definition} A \emph{Euclidean domain}, $\mathcal{R}$, is an integral domain equipped with a \emph{Euclidean size function}, $\sigma:\mathcal{R}\backslash\{0\}\rightarrow\mathbb{N}\eqdef\{0,1,2,\ldots\}$, that satisfies the following two axioms for $a,b\in\mathcal{R}$. \begin{enumerate}[label={\roman*)},ref={\roman*}] \item (Monotonicity) If $a,b\neq 0$ then $\sigma(a)\leq\sigma(ab)$. \item (Division algorithm) If $b\neq 0$ then there exist $q,r\in\mathcal{R}$ such that $a=qb+r$, where either $r= 0$ or $\sigma(r)<\sigma(b)$. \end{enumerate} \end{definition}